 UIC John Marshall guarantees students the opportunity to put their skills to the test in our Community Legal Clinics.
 Each clinic offers real-world training and opportunities for students to develop practical skills.

-In addition to UIC John Marshall’s Community Legal Clinics, the Law School offers more than 100 legal externship opportunities.
+In addition to UIC John Marshall’s Community Legal Clinics, the Law School offers more than 50 legal externship placement site opportunities.